 Academics and Campus Life

-Exchanges can be quite different from what you're used to at Okanagan College.
-It is usual to find differences in the provision and delivery of academic programs, different semester start and end dates, student services and facilities, campus culture, cost of living, living conditions, social behavior and customs.
-These differences will be less stressful if you preplan and research your chosen destination well before you leave Canada.
+Student exchanges can be quite different from what you're used to at Okanagan College.
+It is common to find differences in the provision and delivery of academic programs, different semester start and end dates, student services and facilities, campus culture, cost of living, living conditions, social behavior and customs.
+These differences will be less stressful if you pre-plan and research your chosen destination well before you leave Canada.